newlandsvalley/purescript-soundfonts-deprecated/examples/basic/README.md

     $ bower install
     $ ./build.sh

 The code is built as example.js in the basic/dist directory.
-This is runnable if you open the corresponding index.html.
+This is runnable if you navigate to basic/dist and then open the corresponding index.html.
 The local grand piano soundfont is also located here.